joe-bell/plaiceholder/CONTRIBUTING.md

 ## Architecture

-Plaiceholder uses [Yarn Workspaces](https://yarnpkg.com/en/docs/workspaces) and [Lerna](https://github.com/lerna/lerna) to develop multiple packages together as a monorepo.
+Plaiceholder uses [PNPM](http://pnpm.io) to develop multiple packages together as a monorepo.
 These packages are split across three directories:

 1. `docs`
 2. `packages/`